 The system will send a notification to the user 30 days before consent preferences are due to expire.

-If a user is underage, then the email will also be sent to their parent/guardian.
+If a user is underthe minor age, the email will also be sent to their parent/guardian.

-If a user was underage (based on organisation minor age settings) and then becomes an adult, the system will also send an email notification to remind that the consents are expiring and must be updated.
+If a user was under the minor age and then becomes an adult, the system will also send an email notification to remind that the consents are expiring and must be updated.

 Subject access request